achille-martin/pyqt-crom/README.md

 && ./studio.sh
 ```

-_Tip: if there is an issue with android studio start, use `sudo ./studio.sh`._
+:bulb: _Tip: if there is an issue with android studio start, use `sudo ./studio.sh`._

 The Android Studio installer will start:
 - Do not import settings